gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

 1. Define a `redis['bind']` address pointing to a local IP that your other machines can reach you.
-   - If you really need to bind to an external acessible IP, make sure you add extra firewall rules to prevent unauthorized access.
+   - If you really need to bind to an external accessible IP, make sure you add extra firewall rules to prevent unauthorized access.
    - You can also set bind to `0.0.0.0` which listen in all interfaces.